GDI123/create_xspf/README.md

     $ create_xspf.py new_stations.xspf

-I recommend to open XSPF file in VLC and then save it again from VLC.
+I recommend to open resulted XSPF file in VLC and then save it again from VLC.
 In this case all station logos will be saved locally.

 I use https://github.com/chitraanshpopli/create-vlc-playlist as starting point.